oracle/terraform-provider-oci/website/docs/d/cloud_bridge_asset.html.markdown

 	* `threads_per_core_count` - Number of threads per core.
 * `defined_tags` - The defined tags associated with this resource, if any.
 Each key is predefined and scoped to namespaces.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - Asset display name.
+* `environment_type` - Specifies if this is the Source or Destination point for migration - different assets may be discovered depending on setting.
 * `external_asset_key` - The key of the asset from the external environment.
 * `freeform_tags` - The freeform tags associated with this resource, if any.
 Each tag is a simple key-value pair with no predefined name, type, or namespace/scope.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - Asset OCID that is immutable on creation.